Paul-Ladyman/dnd-battle-tracker/README.md

 The D&D Battle Tracker is a web application designed to run in a browser but does not require an internet connection.

 First, [access the live D&D Battle Tracker](http://dndbattletracker.com/).
 The application will then be saved in your browser for offline use.
+If your mobile or desktop browser supports it you can install the Battle Tracker as a [Progressive Web App](https://support.google.com/chrome/answer/9658361?hl=en-GB&co=GENIE.Platform%3DDesktop) on your device so you can easily access it whenever you need to.

 You can also download a specific release of the `dnd-battle-tracker.html` file below and open it in your favourite browser.
 This will be necessary if you have downloaded an in-progress battle that is no longer compatible with the live application: